-To illustrate this desition process let's consider the 'trunk/Identity/Themes/Motifs/TreeFlower' directory structure as example.
-It can be read as: the trunk development line of TreeFlower artistic motif; artistic motifs are part of themes; and themes part of CentOS corporate visual identity.
+To illustrate this desition process let's consider the 'trunk/Identity/Themes/Motifs/TreeFlower/3' directory structure as example.
+This directory can be read as: the theme development line of version '3' of 'TreeFlower' artistic motif.
+Additional, we can identify that artistic motifs are part of themes as well as themes are part of The CentOS Project Corporate Identity.
+These concepts are better described independently in each documentation entry related to the directory structure as it is respectively shown in the list of commands bellow.